mtlynch/mtlynch.io/content/book-reports/start-small-stay-small/index.md

 ## What I Disliked

 * Much of it feels dated in 2019
-  * It's meant to be specific and practical, but that means many of the websites it mentions are no longer acive or relevant.
-For example, it refers to MySpace as the second most relevant social networking site.
+  * It's meant to be specific and practical, but that means many of the websites it mentions are no longer active or relevant.
+    * For example, it refers to MySpace as the second most relevant social networking site.
   * Examples of elegant web design in 2010 look very hokey and amateurish now.
 * Many of the author's example businesses feel low-quality.
   * e.g., a site that drop-ships beach towels